Environmental Education Mini Grants

 Goals of the Mini Grant Program for Pre-K-12 Education Requests

-Through the Mini Grant Environmental Education Program, the Trust seeks to increase student awareness and involvement in the restoration and protection of the Bay and its local streams and rivers through increasing student access to programs that provide meaningful outdoor learning experiences.
+Through the Mini Environmental Education Grant Program, the Trust seeks to increase student awareness and involvement in the restoration and protection of our region’s natural resources through increasing student access to programs that provide Meaningful Watershed Educational Experiences (known as MWEEs).

 - Educate students about the Bay and their local watersheds and about how students can become environmental stewards and make a difference in watershed health;